GloBE Top-Up Tax Modelling Tool – Unlimited Companies

 Another consideration is whether there should be an exemption for a QDMTT during the initial phase.

-The New Zealand Pillar Two Consultation for instance provides that if an MNE group is headquartered in New Zealand, a QDMTT would not apply to it during the initial phase.
+The New Zealand Pillar Two Consultation for instance provided that if an MNE group is headquartered in New Zealand, a QDMTT would not apply to it during an initial phase.

 That is because any undertaxed New Zealand profits would not be subject to any other country’s UTPR or IIR during the period.